 Or make floors:

 Lime generates roughly 25% of the carbon that Portland cement does in production,and then slowly reabsorbs that carbon as it cures.
+Limestone (what lime is made of) is also extremely abundant on Earth.
 Seeing as Portland cement is currently the second largest emitter of CO2 into the atmosphere after fossil fuels, we could do with using a lot more lime and a lot less Portland.

 If you want to learn how to use lime in a host of different ways, the All About Lime Course will show you the way.

 What Will This Course Teach You?

 - Which kind of lime you should use for which job and in which climate

 - How to mix and apply lime render

 - How to apply lime mortar and some tricks for a clean finish

 - How to deal with mortar guns when using lime

 - How to create lime paint or lime wash with and without colours